cyclus/cyclus.github.com/source/cep/cep18.rst

 Market Resolution
 -----------------

-Upon completion of the information gathering step, the market resolution function will be called.
-The current "null market" behavior is defined as a "greedy matching" algorithm.
-Such an algorithm as currently implemented naively matches consumers with suppliers without particular regard for preference of commodity or resource.
-Accordingly, a similar algorithm will be implemented that greedily matches supplier and requester based on the requester's highest preference, accounting for multiple commodity markets and associated production capacities.
-The matching algorithm used by a market is modular, and replaces the notion of the MarketModel.
+Upon completion of the information gathering step, all information regarding the exchange is known.
+Importantly, proposed resource qualities, constraining values based on the resource quality, and other data such as preferences and/or costs are known.
+Given these static values, the exchange can be translated to a graph with supplier/consumer nodes, arcs defined by bids, supplier and consumer constraints on those arcs, and consumer-based preferences for those arcs.

+The exchange is responsible for translating its gathered information into such a graph formulation, and various solvers can solve the material flow along the arcs of that graph.
+The solutions are then provided to the exchange for back-translation into resource-specific request-bid pairs.
+Given such pairings, the exchange executes the trades.

+It is important to note that a generic solver interface is defined and provided a resource exchange graph.
+Different subclasses can define solution algorithms given the graph.

 Specification \& Implementation
 ===============================